 Also Read: Health Benefits of Vitamin C Rich Fruits & Vegetables

-Gargling with warm salt water is a simple yet effective treatment for a dry cough.
-It helps reduce throat inflammation, kills bacteria, and soothes irritation.
+Gargling with warm salt water is a simple yet effective home remedy for cough.
+It helps reduce throat inflammation, reduces bacteria, and soothes irritation.
 In a glass of warm water, dissolve half a teaspoon of salt and gargle for 30 seconds.
+Do this two to three times in a day, for relief.

 Curcumin, found in turmeric, has antibacterial and anti-inflammatory effects.
 Adding turmeric to warm milk or drinking turmeric tea can provide relief from a persistent cough.